think2times/Fastrack/Doing/owd/February.md

 - Taking a meditation when I was bathing in the sunlight was very comfortable
 - Today's rice was really delicious
 - My little brother bought two new patches for the wound

+### 12th
+- The fireworks were really beautiful
+- I felt Titanic was a great movie when I watched it again today
+- I found that delicacy is important for me because I can't eat spicy food these days